nickminaev/handson/intro-to-kubernetes/README.md

 The `apiVersion`, `kind` and the `metadata` properties are indispensable when creating a new k8s object with YAML.
 They contain the most basic info the k8s API needs to know about an object.

-The `spec` part is used in the vast majority of the k8s objects specifications, since very frequently you'd need to specify some more additional object properties, and this is done under the `spec` section.
+The `spec` part is used in the vast majority of the k8s objects specifications, since in many cases you'd need to specify some additional object properties, and this is done under the `spec` section.

 In the example above, we need to specify some information about the Pod, i.e. which containers it should run, based on which image and tag, and which port(s) should be exposed.